The Rosedale Funeral Read more [...]

 Together, these two manage to attract remarkably high-calibre staff, all of whom are rooted in their communities and very much ‘one of us’.

-We spent two days visiting all the funeral homes and talking to staff.
+We initially spent two days visiting all the funeral homes and talking to staff.
 We looked behind the scenes and assured ourselves that people who have died are cared for here with the greatest care and respect These are among the most caring funeral homes we have ever seen.
+Return visits have confirmed that these highest of standards are being proudly maintained.

 Formal but not Victorian – because most people hereabouts don’t want the top hat and cane look.
 They can do that for you if you like, and they will also gladly dress down.